 Curriculum Framework for Children and Young People with Vision Impairment (CFVI)

-The training manual that accompanies the PowerPoints provides an overview of their content, including the key messages of each resource.
+- The CFVI Training Manual and CFVI Training Manual (Welsh) that accompanies the PowerPoints provides an overview of their content, including the key messages of each resource.
 The manual focuses on two of the PowerPoints in detail providing annotations to highlight similarities across the design of slides for Areas 2-11 as well providing an annotation of the Area 1 resource, where the content is organised slightly differently.
 Finally, the manual explores how the resources might be customised by a presenter.

 - Visit: Specialist Training, Resources and Sensory Support Service Documents on RNIB’s website to access these resources